BHTY/os/readme.txt

 the whole "faking a terminal operation" seems a little sketch, it would be nice if there's some cleaner way to handle that inside of the calling context

-There should be a delineation between kernel messages and user messages?
+Messages can be sent both to tasks and to threads

 Similar to Microsoft Windows, the socket API, while based on BSD sockets, does not use file descriptors to represent sockets (nor does it use file operations to operate on them).